Atanu484/Terraform-Azure-VM/README.md

 # Terraform-Azure-VM
-Creating Vertual Maching On Microsoft Azure UsingTerraform.
+Creating Virtual Maching On Microsoft Azure Using Terraform.